 A San Diego work injury lawyer can determine if workers’ comp injury is your only resource for recovery.
 They can also determine if your case falls outside the limitations of workers’ comp and you have the right to legal pursuit.
 A knowledgeable work injury attorney can also help you get benefits, even after you have a denied claim.

 When a work-related accident happens to you, contact the experienced San Diego workplace injury attorneys and denied workers compensation claim lawyers at our law firm.
-We accept both accepted and denied workers’ compensation cases.
+Our WC lawyers, construction accident lawyers and work comp attorneys accept both accepted and denied workers’ compensation cases.
 Let us help you get the compensation you need for your injuries.

 San Diego Workplace Injury Lawyers

-Some of the locations our San Diego workplace injury lawyers serve include: Chula Vista, Oceanside, Carlsbad, Coronado, Escondido, El Cajon, Poway, Del Mar, Encinitas, San Marcos, La Mesa, Vista, National City, Julian, Santee, Imperial Beach, Lemon Grove, Spring Valley, Solana Beach, Fallbrook, Bonita, Lakeside and more.
+Some of the locations in San Diego County our workplace injury lawyers serve include: Chula Vista, Oceanside, Carlsbad, Coronado, Escondido, El Cajon, Poway, Del Mar, Encinitas, San Marcos, La Mesa, Vista, National City, Julian, Santee, Imperial Beach, Lemon Grove, Spring Valley, Solana Beach, Fallbrook, Bonita, Lakeside and more.